Where to live in Berlin? Best Neighborhoods in Berlin

 SCHÖNEBERG

-Schöneberg, in the southwestern Berlin, is the perfect blend of peaceful and residential.
+Schöneberg, in the southwestern Berlin, is the perfect blend of peaceful and residential, one of the best neighborhoods in Berlin for those looking for a chill stay.
 Full of coworking spaces, well-connected to the city center, and a bit more upmarket than some other parts of the city, this district is ideal for young professionals who aren’t necessarily into party life.
 Although not super trendy, due to its proximity to some of the city’s trendier districts, Schöneberg grants you access to the alternative parts of Berlin whilst living in a lovely, quiet suburb.
 Surrounded by countryside, the area supports outdoor activities, especially around Tempelhof Airport which is now a public park with spots to chill, cycle, and skate.
 Cool small dive bars and speakeasies (good luck finding them!) are proof that nightlife exists in the neighborhood while local, cozy restaurants on Akazienstraße and in Winterfeldtplatz are ideal for romantic dates.
 Another highlight of Schöneberg is its open mindedness as it is known to have one of the largest LGBTQ+ communities.
 For gay bars and clubs in Berlin head to Nollendorfplatz and Victoria-Luise-Platz.